hrefjeff/CS554/VirtualBoxSetup/commonstuff.md

 ## Guest Linux OS

 Next on the the guset OS make a directory to use for your mount preferably in your home directory.
-1. mkdir <sharedfoldername>
+1. mkdir {sharedfoldername}
-2. in linux VM: sudo mount -t vboxsf <vboxfoldername> <sharedfoldername>
+2. in linux VM: sudo mount -t vboxsf {vboxfoldername} {sharedfoldername}